dmitrycello/yaglpp/README.md

 # glpp: OpenGL C++ extension library 24.4.1
 ## (README under development, currently solving formatting issues, adding pics etc.)

-This project is an attempt to develop a C++ OpenGL library, combining the API calls within the C++ objects.
-Initially, its main goal was to help learning GLAD/GLFW API, but it definatelly could to be used as an efficient tool, allowing to develop the OpenGL applications in less complicated manner with minimal overhead.
+This project is an attempt to develop a C++ variant of the OpenGL API, combining its calls among the C++ objects.
+Its main goal was initially to help learning GLAD/GLFW API, but it definatelly could to be used as an efficient tool, allowing to develop the OpenGL applications in less complicated manner with minimal overhead.

 It requires the C++ 11 compiler or later, it also impliments the concept of [SAL](https://learn.microsoft.com/en-us/cpp/code-quality/using-sal-annotations-to-reduce-c-cpp-code-defects) (Microsoft Source Code Annotation Language) in Debug build only, any warnings in the Release mode should be ignored.
 At the moment, it is developped for Windows OS only using Visual Studio 2019+.